haskell-servant/haskell-servant.github.io/posts/2015-07-25-new-javascript-generators.md

 # Summary

-With the upcoming Servant version, it will be way easier to build a javascript connector to your webservice.
-The chosen API is *as usual with Servant* putting the magic away from your eyes to let you concentrate on what you are working on in most situations.
+In the upcoming Servant version, it will be way easier to build a javascript connector to your webservice.
+The chosen API is *as usual with Servant* putting the hard work away from your eyes to let you concentrate on what you are working on in most situations.

-Extensibility is still available, again *as usual with Servant*, each part of this library is kind of a plugin, and it is future-proof: If you want more, just get it, it's possible.

 # The Problem

-Until Servant 0.4 branch, we had a javascript generator using exclusively JQuery, but depending on the framework you might want to use in your project, it can be overkill to fetch [JQuery](http://jquery.org) library and for example [AngularJS](http://angular.io), which contains its own solution to handle Ajax calls.
-On the other hand, sometimes your need is so simple that you don't even want Query.
+Until recently, we had a javascript generator using exclusively JQuery, but depending on the framework you might want to use in your project, it can be overkill to fetch [JQuery](http://jquery.org), or else you are using a library that prefers doing things differently, such as [AngularJS](http://angular.io), which contains its own solution to handle Ajax calls.
+On the other hand, sometimes your need is so simple that you don't even want JQuery.

 One solution could have been to have multiple packages `servant-jquery`, `servant-angular`, and so on...
 But we chose to put them all in the same